Current tariff

 How is Columbia Gas trying to reduce costs for customers?

-Columbia Gas continues to focus on working efficiently.
+Columbia Gas continues to focus on working smartly and efficiently.
 We have taken the following steps to save money and will continue to look for additional ways to make the most cost-effective decisions for our customers:

 - Technological investments, such as investing in Automated Meter Reading technology, to reduce the costs associated with reading meters manually.